-The drop/add period for fall and spring semesters begins immediately after the last day of freshman registration and extends through the first two weeks of the next semester.
-During this time you can drop and add courses to your schedule.
+The drop/add period for fall and spring semesters runs through the first two weeks of each semester.
+During this time, you can drop and add courses to your schedule.

 - You will receive a “W” on your transcript instead of a final grade.
 There are special requirements for withdrawing from a course during the semester, including a withdrawal deadline.

 - you can add courses without permission from your academic dean or instructors (unless instructor permission is specified).